DionneMaguire/stock/README.md

 ### PEP8

-The python code was checked with PEP8 validator and passed with no errore found.
+The python code was checked with PEP8 validator and passed with no errors found.

 ### Manual Testing